2degrees/django-pastedeploy-settings/docs/source/paste-factory.rst

     django_settings_module = your_application.settings

     [app:main]
-    use = egg:twod.wsgi
+    use = egg:django-pastedeploy-settings

 It does not define any option that can be used by Django or your application, apart from ``debug``.
-Note this option is lower case: That's the de-facto spelling for this variable in the WSGI world. *twod.wsgi* will automatically set Django's ``DEBUG`` to that value.
+Note this option is lower case: That's the de-facto spelling for this variable in the WSGI world. *django-pastedeploy-settings* will automatically set Django's ``DEBUG`` to that value.

 The ``DEFAULT`` section is the only special section in these configuration files.
-There you can define variables to be used across the different modes in which your application can be run, as well as some meta variables for Paste, *twod.wsgi* or other 3rd party software.
-Sections with the ``app:`` prefix define the settings for WSGI applications; you should generally use this kind of sections for your settings.
+There you can define variables to be used across the different modes in which your application can be run, as well as some meta variables for Paste, *django-pastedeploy-settings* or other 3rd party software.
+Sections with the ``app:`` prefix define the settings for WSGI applications; you should general use this kind of sections for your settings.

 You can have more than one set of settings for your Django application.
 If, for example, you wanted to be able to use your application in development and